How to reach

 However, there are no documents that clarify the exact evolution of the castle's architecture.
 Today, the Castello dell'Aquila looks like a mighty stone building that incorporates a quadrilateral keep - with four storeys (now reconstructed in timber; the original stone barrel vault ceilings were lost) and its large dimensions is one of the largest of the Lunigiana - and there are three other angular towers, the north-west one crossed by a Gate, the main access to the inner ward.
 A second fine Gate, that opens at a higher level respect the ground, defended by a primitive, squared barbican and two loopholes, is the only access to the inner ward.
 In the gate passage, on the right, is the castle's chapel, recently reconsecrated.
 The inner ward is dominated by the huge keep, on the north walls are still visible some battlements.
 The courtyard faces all the other residential and military buildings.
 The Great Hall, with its still intact barrel vault ceiling, is worthy of note.

 The keep, in its embryonic version, dates back to the 13th century, but all the most important works were carried out during the 14th century, when the castle became the seat of a Marquisate.
 The Malaspina, Spinetta Malaspina and Leonardo 1st above all, transformed the military stronghold into a prestigious residence.

-The decline of the Marquises Malaspina lead to the abandoning of Castel dell’Aquila.
-At first there was a slow gradual decay, then the earthquake of 1920 left the castle as a total ruin.
+The decline of the Marquises Malaspina led to the abandonment of Castel dell’Aquila.
+At first there was a slow gradual decay, then the earthquake of 1920 left the castle a total ruin.
 Fortunately, before it was finally lost, a private individual bought the romantic ruins and the restoration started in 1996: it is carried on with real passion, care, competence and respect for the original form and building materials.